j-505/JonathanFlores.github.io/index.md

 ### Programming/Testing

-I've written code for a 2 Wheel drive arduino robot that allowed me to control individual dc motors using the H-bridge motor driver.
+I've written arduino code for a 2 Wheel drive arduino robot that allowed me to control individual dc motors using the H-bridge motor driver.
-This was a bit more challenging because the layout changes when using ROS.
+This was a bit more challenging because the layout changes when using Servo motors and ROS.
 Addressing the arduino and servo motors are iterpretted in terms of subscribing and publishing to topics and nodes.
 The serial node (ROS node for arduino interfacing) will basically